jho/resume/index.md

 `2010`
 __Sr.
 Software Engineer, Local Matters Inc__, Denver, CO

-Lead developer on a team which designed and built the largest real estate website in Australia, with over 1 million unique page views per day.

 `2008`
 __Sr.
 Software Engineer, Useful Networks__, Denver, CO

-Developed location-based applications, games and services in an Agile environment for a new cutting edge startup.

 `2005`
 __Software Engineer, LaNetro Zed__, Denver, CO

-Technical lead of a team of developers that designed and developed industry leading mobile media software.

 `2005`
 __Systems Analyst, Steelcase__, Grand Rapids, MI